• Skip to main content

 Patterns of Brain Development — Peak Periods of Growth by Cognitive Domain

-Research has shown that behavioral changes we notice as parents and the development of new skills are correlated with underlying changes in the brain.
+Research has shown that behavioral changes we notice as parents and the development of new skills correlate with underlying brain changes.
 The times you might notice the biggest transitions are at 2-3 months, 7-12 months, 12-24 months, 4-8 years, and puberty (Kagan & Baird, 2004).

 What does this all mean?

 Growth in childhood may look different than we expect.
-Social angst and stress is not just a feeling or a behavior — but reflective of actual brain changes.
+Social angst and stress are not just a feeling or a behavior — but reflect actual brain changes.

 Signs of a Growth Spurt or a Cognitive Leap

-• Sleep Disruption: Having trouble settling down or waking in the night.
+• Sleep Disruption: Having trouble settling down or waking at night.

-• Sleeping more: Having trouble waking up in the morning, falling asleep in the car, longer naps.
+• Sleeping more: Having trouble waking up in the morning, falling asleep in the car,and taking longer naps.

-• Clumsiness: It takes a little time for coordination and equilibrium to return after a period of sudden growth, so kids are more likely to run into doors, fall down, etc.
+• Clumsiness: After a period of sudden growth, coordination, and equilibrium take a little time to return, so kids are more likely to run into doors, fall down, etc.

 • Growing Pains: While pain at night can be many things (check with your Pediatrician), there are estimates that 1 in 3 children experience pains in their legs due to growth itself.